 Eurasian Spoonbill, Marsh Harrier, Changeable Hawk Eagle, Great Thick-knee, River Tern, Indian Pitta, Rosy Starling, Forest Wagtail

 The Ranganathittu Bird Sanctuary accommodates over 200 species of vibrant and gorgeous-looking birds.
-It might pique your interest to know that the exquisite nesting heronry accommodates birds variants starting from cormorants, egrets, darters, pelicans, and storks, herons, ibis, and much more create a mesmerizing landscape.
+It might pique your interest to know that the exquisite nesting heronry accommodates bird variants starting from cormorants, egrets, darters, pelicans, and storks to herons, ibis, and much more, creating a mesmerizing landscape.
 The commonly-found birds here include the famous spot-billed pelican in India, black-headed ibis, great thick-knee, painted stork, Eurasian spoonbill, Asian openbill, and river tern.

 The regularly co-existing raptors in all seasons include Changeable Hawk Eagle, Brahminy Kite, and Marsh Harrier.

 Additional woodland species found here include Rosy Starling, Asian Paradise, Indian Pitta, Golden Orioles, Tickell’s Blue Flycatcher, Forest Wagtail, and much more.